Nancina Bucci, Owner/Artistic Director, Dance Educator & Choreographer

 Additionally, Nancina danced for a season with a modern dance company based out of New York City, before accepting a full time position as an English teacher.
 Her work in the classroom has positively influenced and helped to shape her teaching philosophy in the studio, working with many different types of learners and understanding the various teaching methods needed to foster confidence and success in all of her students.
 While teaching both English and Dance, Nancina was also the Cheerleading Coach for Columbia Middle School and Choreographer for Governor Livingston High School’s Musical Theatre Program.

 As an Instructor and Choreographer, Nancina has received numerous accolades and awards at both Regional and National Dance Competitions for Top Choreography and Excellence in the field.
 In 2018, her students performed at Symphony Space, NYC, and her collaborative work received both the Technique Award and Best Choreography Award from acclaimed choreographers, Bo Park and Kelly Peters.
-Nancina was also honored to receive 7 Choreography Awards in 2019 for her pieces performed at Beyond the Stars, Dance Xplosion, National Dance Showcase, and On Point Dance Competition.
-She is also certified through Acrobatic Arts.
+Nancina was also honored to receive the top techer award, choreography excellence awards, and Industry Dance Awards Nominations at regional and national events.
+Most recently, her collaborative pieces ‘Above the Clouds’ and ‘At the Table’ were named Industry Dance Award Finalists in 2022 and 2025, earning recognition at the IDA Awards in Hollywood.

 With several years of experience as a Dance Instructor, Educator, Coach, and Choreographer, Nancina is eager to continue using her background to cultivate both a positive and competitive learning environment for her students at SDNJ.